 Venice, Italy amazes millions of tourists every year with its picturesque canals and narrow streets.
 However, Venice is not limited to the mainland, but is actually made up of more than 100 minor islands, all worthy of a visit.
 Some of the must-see Venice islands on your list should be Burano, Murano and Lido, but also the small islands of Torcello, San Michele and Pellestrina.
 Keep reading to find out how to visit them.

+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 Taking a guided boat tour in Venice is the best and easiest way to cruise through its narrow, winding canals, see the main attractions and discover some hidden gems as well.
 After all, boats are like cars here!
 If you’re looking for insightful and entertaining Venice tours led by a local guide, we have you covered!
 Check out our private Murano and Burano tour for an exclusive visit to the beautiful Venice islands.

 How many Venice islands are there?

 Not too many people know there are exactly 118 islands in Venice.
 All of these have their own history and culture.
 However, when limited on time, choosing the most scenic ones will still allow you to get the most out of your Venice trip.
 Here’s a list of the main Venice islands to visit:

 Internationally known for its talented glass makers, Murano is the perfect Venice island to shop for unique souvenirs.
 Here you’ll find precious glass-blown artifacts and “Venetian murrine”, incredibly rare charms made of colored patterns made in a glass cane.
 While in Murano, visit the Museum of Glass to learn where this local tradition came from.
 Before you leave, don’t forget to enter Basilica dei Santi Maria and Donato to marvel at its mosaic floor.